 Sandra Boynton’s Oh My Oh My Oh Dinosaurs! is an opposites book, and I own the board book version.
 It is very well-worn because one of my children loved it as much as the Boy loved The Velveteen Rabbit.
-The book must have been a gift because I don’t remember purchasing a brief rhyme filled with silly-looking dinosaurs.
+The book must have been a gift because I don’t remember purchasing a brief rhyming book filled with silly-looking dinosaurs.
 I certainly never expected it to be one this child would be able to recite before learning to read.
-Neither of my kids even cared about dinosaurs.
+(Neither of my kids ever cared much for dinosaurs.)

 But who can resist “Dinosaurs BIG and dinosaurs TINY,” followed by “Dinosaurs SMOOTH and dinosaurs SPINY” (written in a spiny font).
 When Dinosaurs COLD is contrasted with Dinosaurs HOT, the pink dinosaur with teal sunglasses flexes his muscles.